 Your mortgage should not hold you back from this.
 If done right, your mortgage should still allow you the freedom to pursue your other life interests – guilt-free.
 How can you do this?
 By setting a firm limit on how much of your take-home pay is committed to your monthly mortgage payment.

 How much of your take-home pay should your mortgage be?

 While a lender will run some calculations to determine how much you can afford in monthly payments, it is ultimately your responsibility to run your own numbers too.
 Don't just get caught up in coming up with your house downpayment; you also want to make sure you can comfortably afford your monthly mortgage.

 You may have personal circumstances that your lender might not be privy to.
 Such as your care of elderly parents or out-of-pocket health care expenses you may face.
 Lenders might also not be able to accurately factor in your lifestyle and personality and the costs associated with that.

-For instance; Are you someone who is comfortable with a monthly mortgage payment that is a few thousand dollars each month?
+For instance, are you comfortable with a monthly mortgage payment that is a few thousand dollars each month?
 Are you willing to adjust your spending and lifestyle to support paying a mortgage?
 Or do you want to maintain your current day-to-day lifestyle and the things you enjoy spending money on?

-In addition, lenders rely on your gross income to run their calculations but from your standpoint, as the buyer, working with your net income gives you a more realistic picture of how much money you have to cover not just your monthly mortgage payments, but also your taxes, health insurance, bills, etc.
+In addition, lenders rely on your gross income to run their calculations.
+However, from your standpoint, as the buyer, working with your net income gives you a more realistic picture of how much money you have to cover not just your monthly mortgage payments but also your taxes, health insurance, bills, etc.